bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 Isn't that cool?
 Image what you can do with this.
 You could do  various date related calculations with ease:

 	$futureDate = strtotime( 'now' ); // Todays date
-	$futureDate = strtotime( '+1 day' ); // Tommorow
+	$futureDate = strtotime( '+1 day' ); // Tomorrow
-	$futureDate = strtotime( '10 September 2000' ); // Date in the past
+	$pastDate = strtotime( '10 September 2000' ); // Date in the past
 	$futureDate = strtotime( 'next Thursday' ); // Next thursday
 	$futureDate = strtotime( '+1 week 2 days 4 hours 2 seconds' );

-Now you can use the timestamp to output a date, or filter data from a database withing a range of dates, etc.
+Now you can use the timestamp to output a date, or filter data from a database within a range of dates, etc.

 ## Code formatting
 ## Format